Next.js warnings

 Next.js uses process.env, not import.meta.env (Vite syntax)

-dotenv-diff warns if a NEXT_PUBLIC_ variable appears to contain sensitive data based on common keywords such as SECRET, TOKEN, KEY, or PASSWORD.
+dotenv-diff warns if a NEXT_PUBLIC_ variable appears to contain sensitive data based on common keywords such as SECRET, PRIVATE or PASSWORD.
 This can be tricky and sometimes cause false positives, so review these warnings carefully.

 app/api/user/route.ts